Becoming You With Julie

 Strawberries and lemons on a baking sheet.

-Customizing your Hibiscus Lemonade
+Customizing Strawberry Hibiscus Lemonade

 • Add sparkling water: For a fizzy version, replace half of the water with sparkling water.